LoganCook/reporting-frontend/README.md

 After copy the package file to a new production location, say *testdir* of a web server html directory, run:

 `tar -xzf reporting-frontend-deployment.tar.gz -C testdir`

+## Note
+HPC Home storage has a blacklist which has user names in it.
+So edit it in [js/properties.js](js/properties.js) with real user names to be excluded.